Skip to main content

 Print

-• When a metric breaches its Normal Operating Range (NOR).
+• A metric breaches its Normal Operating Range (NOR).

-• When transaction volume or request count deviates significantly from historical patterns.
+• Transaction volume or request count deviates significantly from historical patterns.

-1. Login in to the HEAL UI and click on the Incidents icon (1) in the left-hand menu.
-The Incident page appears.
+1. Log in to the HEAL UI and click the Incidents icon in the left-hand menu.
+The Incident page opens.

-• Open events: Displays the total number of open events categorized as Problem, Early Warning, and Info.
+• Open events.
+Total open events broken into Problem, Early Warning, and Info.

-• Closed events: Displays the total number of closed events categorized as Problem, Early Warning, and Info.
+• Closed events.
+Total closed events broken into Problem, Early Warning, and Info.

-• Upgraded: Displays the total number of Early Warning events that have been upgraded.
+• Upgraded.
+Total Early Warnings that have been upgraded.

-Tip: Incident IDs that start with ‘E’ represent Early Warning events.
-This makes it easy to identify and analyze them directly from the list.
+Tip.
+Incident IDs that start with E are Early Warnings.
+That makes them easy to spot in the list.

 Was this article helpful?